RatkoG/NodeJS/README.md

 One gotcha that we have in `3615fd8` commit is that this kind of sharing is available across the all users.

 So the console.log() will be seen across all users and across all browsers.** This is something to keep in mind.****

+## Mongoose
+Deleted the database utility file becasue mongoose does connection management for us.